 Reviews are conducted by the Conseil Scientifique, an independent supervisory body which monitors the index, and Euronext’s Index Team.
 September also counts as the annual review, when the number of shares included in the index and the free float factor are updated.

 There is an element of fluidity to the composition of the CAC-40 in that it employs a buffer zone.
-In reality, only 35 companies are guaranteed components of the index.
+In reality, only 35 companies are guaranteed components.
 The companies ranked 36th to 45th form a ‘buffer zone’, which allows for companies to move in and out of the top list depending on their performance.
-Companies that are already constituents of the index are given priority over those ranked outside the top 40.
+Companies that are already constituents are given priority over those ranked outside the top 40.

 - You can trade futures contracts on this market from 06:01 to 19:59 GMT, Monday-Friday.

-- All CAC indices are measured in index points that move in increments of 0.5.
+- All CAC indices are measured in points that move in increments of 0.5.

 - The free float factor used in calculating a company’s market cap is rounded to the nearest multiple of 5%.

-- Prior to 2003, it was weighted using total market capitalisation.
+- Prior to 2003, it was weighted using total market capitalization.
 It switched to the free float adjusted method to stay in line with other major indices.